Is the World of Hyatt Business card worth the annual fee?

 If you can take advantage of these simple credits, you’ll effectively bring the card’s annual fee down to $99.
 Room service and on-property spa treatments are two great ways to easily use this benefit.

-If you hold on to the World of Hyatt Business, you’ll also receive five tier-qualifying night credits for every $10,000 you spend each calendar year.
+If you have the World of Hyatt Business, you’ll also receive five tier-qualifying night credits for every $10,000 you spend each calendar year.

-Plus, if you spend at least $50,000 in a calendar year, you’ll get 10% bonus points back on up to a total of 200,000 World of Hyatt points redeemed.
+Plus, if you spend at least $50,000 in a calendar year, you’ll get 10% bonus points back for the rest of the year (on up to a total of 200,000 World of Hyatt points redeemed).
 While that’s a high spending requirement, this is a useful perk if your business organically spends that much each year.

 Those are solid benefits to stack if you spend bundles on big hotel stays.